FNLCR-DMAP/SCSAWorkflow/CONTRIBUTING.md

 3. The pull request should work for all currently supported operating systems and versions of Python.

+## SPAC terminologies:

+SPAC adopted a general terminlogy to abstract technical terms used in AnnData object from less technical users Here is the guide:

+**cells:** Rows n the X matrix in AnnData **Features:** Columns in the X matrix in AnnData.
+Can represent gene expression of antibody intensity.
+**Tables:** Originally **layers** in AnnData, to represent transformed features **Associated Tables:** Corresponds to .obsm in Anndata.
+Can store spatial coordinates, UMAP, etc.
+**Annotation:** Corrresponds to .obs in AnnData.
+Can store cells phenotypes, experiment name, slideID, etc.

 ## General Tips on Writing Code

 * API: Isolate the core functionalities that works with numpy/dataframes from the high level functions that deals with adata if needed.